The Complexity of Matching Games: A Survey: Complexity Aspects of the Shapley Value

 \begin{open} Determine the computational complexity of finding the Shapley value for fractional matching games. \end{open}

-Moreover, Aziz and de Keijzer~\cite{AK14} asked if there exists a (non-trivial) class of graphs that have at least one vertex of degree at least~$3$ for which the Shapley value of the corresponding matching game can be computed in polynomial time.
-This question was answered in the affirmative by Bousquet~\cite{Bo15} who proved that the Shapley value can be computed in polynomial time for uniform matching games defined on trees.
+Moreover, \citeA{AK14} asked if there exists a (non-trivial) class of graphs that have at least one vertex of degree at least~$3$ for which the Shapley value of the corresponding matching game can be computed in polynomial time.
+This question was answered in the affirmative by \citeA{Bo15} who proved that the Shapley value can be computed in polynomial time for uniform matching games defined on trees.

-Bousquet~\cite{Bo15} asked the natural question whether his result for uniform matching games could be generalized from trees to graph classes of bounded treewidth.
-Greco, Lupia and Scarcello~\cite{GLS20} showed that this was indeed possible.
+\citeA{Bo15} asked the natural question whether his result for uniform matching games could be generalized from trees to graph classes of bounded treewidth. \shortciteA{GLS20} showed that this was indeed possible.

-Finally, Kumabe and Maehara~\cite{KM20} considered $b$-matching games with an additional property.
+Finally, \citeA{KM20} considered $b$-matching games with an additional property.
 Namely, a game $(N,v)$ is {\it convex} if for all $S,T\subseteq N$, it holds that $v(S)+v(T)\leq v(S\cup T)+v(S\cap T)$.
 It is well known that a convex game has a non-empty core that contains the Shapley value~\cite{Sh71}.
 Recall from Section~\ref{s-mg} that even uniform matching games with three players may have an empty core.
-Consequently, not all $b$-matching games are convex.
-Kumabe and Maehara~\cite{KM20} gave a polynomial-time algorithm for computing the Shapley value for convex $b$-matching games.
+Consequently, not all $b$-matching games are convex. \citeA{KM20} gave {an $O(n\log n+m\alpha(n))$-time algorithm (where $\alpha$ denotes the inverse Ackermann function)} for computing the Shapley value for convex $b$-matching games.